akilapilapitiya/Bouncy_Ball/README.md

 Use the latest version .exe file found in <a href = "https://github.com/akilapilapitiya/Bouncy_Ball/releases"> Releases </a>

-To compile the program use a complier version which supports ISO C++ 2011 standard.
+After any code changes, compile the program use a complier version which supports ISO C++ 2011 standard.

 ## Game Screenshots